-X-rays, radioactivity and particle beams have led to advances in medicine.
-The invention of lasers and solid-state transistors by physicists paved the way for computers, DVD players and iPods.
+Developments in physics have led to advances in many fields, including medicine and the semiconductor industry.
 Understanding physical principles and discovering new laws that explain our universe at an even deeper level are the challenges that confront physicists in the 21st century.
+The degree will develop your knowledge and skills in problem-solving, data analysis, computation and experimental techniques.

 This is a sample pathway for a degree in Physics.
-Topics include fields, waves and light, quantum mechanics, astrophysics, thermal physics, optics and lasers, atomic and nuclear physics, particle physics, condensed matter physics and medical physics.
+Topics include relativity, electromagnetism, quantum mechanics, thermal physics, optics and lasers, atomic and nuclear physics, particle physics, condensed matter physics and medical physics.
+Practical training develops core experimental skills including data acquisition techniques.

-Physics • Mathematics • Optional Science modules • Elective module
+Physics · Mathematics · Optional Science modules · Elective module